Mnapper3/overtime/README.md

 - Audit_log

 Features:
--Approval Workflow
+- Approval Workflow
--SMS Sending -> link to approval or overtime input -Administrate admin dashboard
+- SMS Sending -> link to approval or overtime input, inagrate with heroku scheduling x Administrate admin dashboard
--Email summary to managers for approval
+- Email summary to managers for approval
--Needs to be documented if employee did not log overtime -block none admin and guest users in admin
+- Needs to be documented if employee did not log overtime x block none admin and guest users in admin

 UI:
 x Bootstrap -> formatting